 Welcome to Dormouse class!
-Our teacher is Mrs Devenish, who has been teaching at Bedwell for 15 years and loves making our lessons as creative as possible.
-Her favourite things are cooking and being outdoors, although she doesn’t like snow very much, and is scared of spiders.
+Our teacher is Mrs Jackson, who has been teaching for 17 years, and has worked at Bedwell for the last 9.
+Her favourite things are Lindt chocolate and reading her Kindle.
+She doesn’t like running very much, and is scared of spiders!

 Home learning ideas: